-- Good local knowledge of Stockton-on-Tees' health and social care. - Strong connections with and knowledge of local communities, networks and services. - Experience of working in a collective decision-making group such as a board or committee, or high-level awareness of 'board-level' working. - Broad understanding of the health and social care environment both locally and nationally: structures/legislation/functions/commissioning. - Demonstrable experience in representing the 'voice' of others. - Understanding of the challenges facing the NHS and Local Government which may impact on community health and well-being. - Understanding of the Health and Well Being Board, Scrutiny and Clinical Commissioning functions.

-Experience of working with a diverse range of local partners and networks e.g. Voluntary and Community Sector organisations, Stockton-on-Tees Council, Hartlepool and Stockton-on-Tees Clinical Commissioning Group, Health and Social Care providers.
+- Good local knowledge of Stockton-on-Tees' health and care. - Strong connections with and knowledge of local communities, networks and services. - Experience of working in a collective decision-making group such as a board or committee, or high-level awareness of 'board-level' working. - Broad understanding of the health and care environment both locally and nationally: structures/legislation/functions/commissioning. - Demonstrable experience in representing the 'voice' of others. - Understanding of the challenges facing the NHS and Local Government which may impact on community health and well-being. - Understanding of the Health and Wellbeing Board, Scrutiny and Clinical Commissioning functions. - Experience of working with a diverse range of local partners and networks e.g., Voluntary and Community Sector organisations, Stockton-on-Tees Council, Tees Valley Clinical Commissioning Group, Health and Care providers.